International Division FAQ

 Holiday break—All students have a December holiday break built into their course schedules.
 Typically, the break will last two weeks, depending on your program.
 Please ensure you review your schedule on your student website.

 Students access their required course material online.
 This is an effective way of accessing study materials that are required for each course.
 Your resource fee will vary from undergraduate to graduate coursework.
-Please consult your advisor for specific cost.
+Please consult your representative for specific cost.

 Each course varies as to the length of time you will spend studying, logging into the online library for research and preparing your assignments.
 Bachelor’s degree students can expect to spend about 15-20 hours each week in class, working on learning team assignments and on individual assignments.
 Master’s degree students should expect to spend an average of about 20-25 hours per week on their coursework.